Distinguished Professor, Department of Central Eurasian Studies

 - Languages of the Near East and Central Asia

-- Andrew W. Mellon Fellowship at the Center for Advanced Study in the Behavioral Sciences, Stanford
+- Andrew W. Mellon Fellowship, Center for Advanced Study in the Behavioral Sciences, Stanford (2001–2002)

-- National Endowment for the Humanities Fellowship at the Institute for Advanced Study
+- National Endowment for the Humanities Fellowship, and Member of the School of Historical Studies, Institute for Advanced Study, Princeton (1993–1994)

 Courses Recently Taught